From High School, College, Another Career, Or International Work Experiences

 The first is to understand the three elements of becoming an Athletic Trainer.
 Once you understand the basic steps to entering the field, you need to prepare your application materials and think about how you'll pay for school.

 Becoming an Athletic Trainer is a multi-step process.
 First you need to complete an Athletic Training degree program that has been accredited by the Commission on Accreditation of Athletic Training Education.
-At this time, you can enter the profession with a bachelor's degree.
-However, the class entering in Fall 2022 will be the last before a master's degree will be mandatory.

 The second step is to take the certification exam offered by the Board of Certification for the Athletic Trainer, the BOC exam.
 This covers the content areas such as therapeutic intervention, injury and illness prevention, health care administration and professional responsibility, immediate and emergency care, and examination, assessment and diagnosis.